ring-lang/ring/marketing/pwct/README.md

 These updates were enough to attract hundered thousands of developers to download the product and try it!

-## Disadvantages of the First Generation
+## The Disadvantages of the First Generation

 It's all about the implementation and the missing features!